tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 In the remainder of this document, we will refer to the ECH-service provider as the "client-facing server" and to the TLS terminator as the "backend server".
 These are the same entity in Shared Mode, but in Split Mode, the client-facing and backend servers are physically separated.
-However, we will require them to communicate over a long-lived secure channel.
-(The manner in which this channel is established is out of the scope of this document.)

 ## Encrypted ClientHello (ECH)